JUSTICE FOR JEWS FROM ARAB COUNTRIES

 “Another emergency problem is now arising: that of refugees from Egypt.
 There is no doubt in my mind that those refugees from Egypt who are not able, or not willing to avail themselves of the protection of the Government of their nationality fall under the mandate of my office.”

-Mr. Auguste Lindt, United Nations High Commissioner for Refugees, Report of the UNREF Executive Committee, Fourth Session – Geneva 29 January to 4 February, 1957.
+--Mr. Auguste Lindt, UN High Commissioner for Refugees, Report of the UNREF Executive Committee, Fourth Session - Geneva 29 January to 4 February, 1957.

 “I refer to our recent discussion concerning Jews from Middle Eastern and North African countries in consequence of recent events.
 I am now able to inform you that such persons may be considered prima facie within the mandate of this Office.”